While we often hold celebrities in high regard, in reality, they are everyday individuals like all of us.

-In 1984, lead singer for Motley Cru Vince Neil caused a vehicle accident that claimed the life of his friend Nicholas dangles.
+In 1984, the lead singer for Motley Cru, Vince Neil, caused an alcohol-related accident that claimed the life of his friend Nicholas Dangles.
 Law enforcement charged events with driving under the influence of alcohol and vehicular manslaughter.
 Neil served twenty days in jail after pleading guilty.

-In 2007, law enforcement charged claim with vehicular manslaughter and driving under the influence after tests revealed he had a blood alcohol level of 0.15%, nearly twice the legal limit.
-The judge sentenced Garrison to three years in prison, but he was released in 2009 to an alcohol and an alcohol and drug rehabilitation course.
+In 2007, law enforcement charged a claim with vehicular manslaughter and driving under the influence after tests revealed he had a blood alcohol level of 0.15%, nearly twice the legal limit.
+The judge sentenced Garrison to three years in prison but was released in 2009 to an alcohol and an alcohol and drug rehabilitation course.

-In 2007, enforcement officers arrested Lindsay for driving under the influence of alcohol, reckless driving, operating a vehicle with a suspended license, fleeing the scene of an accident, and possession of narcotics.
+In 2007, enforcement officers arrested Lindsay for driving under the influence of alcohol, reckless driving, operating a vehicle with a suspended license, fleeing the scene of an alcohol-related accident, and possessing narcotics.

-In 2012, law enforcement officers arrested Amanda and charged with driving under the influence of alcohol after she collided into a police car.
-The state suspended her license until 2014 where she was arrested again for DUI.
+In 2012, law enforcement officers arrested Amanda and charged her with driving under the influence of alcohol after she collided with a police car.
+The state suspended her license until 2014, when she was arrested again for DUI.

-McPartlin caused an automobile accident that injured a family with a four-year-old daughter.
-Law enforcement arrested the United Kingdom television presenter after the incident and charged him with driving under the influence of alcohol.
+McPartlin caused an alcohol-related accident that injured a family with a four-year-old daughter.
+After the incident, law enforcement arrested the United Kingdom television presenter and charged him with driving under the influence of alcohol.

 Jake T. Austin

-Hiring a Reputable Personal Injury Attorney to Obtain Financial Compensation After An Alcohol Related Auto Accident
+Hiring a Reputable Personal Injury Attorney to Obtain Financial Compensation After Alcohol-Related Accidents